lemonmade/quilt/documentation/getting-started.md

 - **Itty-bitty**, a whole Quilt application in a single file.
 This is the simplest way to get started with Quilt, as you can learn all the basic [features](./features) Quilt makes available to your app by reading just one file.

+- **Empty**, a React app that is ready to develop and deploy, but doesn’t come with any of Quilt’s features.
+You can use this template to give you a blank slate to start from when you are using alternative libraries for things like routing, data loading, and state management.

-Regardless of which template you choose, your application will get all of Quilt’s powerful tools for building performant and flexible applications: [server-side rendering](./features/server-rendering.md), [multi-browser asset builds](./projects/apps/browser.md), managing [HTML](./features/html.md) and [HTTP](./features/http.md), and [much more](./features).
+Unless you pick the “empty” template, your application will get all of Quilt’s powerful tools for building performant and flexible applications: [server-side rendering](./features/server-rendering.md), [multi-browser asset builds](./projects/apps/browser.md), managing [HTML](./features/html.md) and [HTTP](./features/http.md), and [much more](./features).

 ## Creating a package